 2015 - 2017 Gent

-The sunken in parking beneath the building opens up towards the garden on the same line as the back façade.
-This makes the parking bathe in light and makes the relation with the landscaped garden become apparent.
-The landscape feel of the garden was preserved by keeping the valuable old trees and was further enforced by placing hedges that integrate the parking for the personnel, by planting many rhododendrons and by implementing a trackway.
-The forecourt creates an architectural promenade towards the foyer in different levels, provided with low multi-stemmed trees.
-The direct confrontation between the landscape garden and the office building provides an enjoyable sensation of an omitted outside-inside border.
+The landscape character of the garden has been preserved by the preservation of the valuable old trees, and has been further enhanced by the construction of beech hedges that integrate the staff car park, the planting of many rhododendrons and the construction of a forest path.
+The forecourt creates an architectural walk to the foyer, in different levels, with multi-trunked low trees.
+The direct confrontation between the landscape garden and the office building creates the pleasant sensation of the disappearance of the internal/external border.